‘Sports Illustrated’ Bombshell Robin Holzken Wows In Plunging Orange Bikini

 “I’M OBSESSED WITH YOU,” commented a third.

 This is hardly the first time that Robin has shown some skin on social media.
-Another recent upload to her feed saw the model showing off her famous physique in an itty-bitty blue-and-white striped bikini — a look that sent her followers into an absolute frenzy.
+Another recent upload to her feed saw the model showing off her famous physique in an blue-and-white striped bikini, a look that sent her followers into an absolute frenzy.